LGA-dev/coffee-shop-website/README.md

 What I dislike about Bootstrap:<br>
 Not semantic.
 I feel like it gets a bit bloated with so many classes in a single div.

-I'll create another project with Bootstrap4 to consolidate my knowledge.

 ## Showcase

 ![Example screenshot](./src/assets/images/project_showcase.png)